konfig-dev/konfig-docs/docs/tutorials/instrument-your-store.md

 ## Platform Agnostic

-Konfig's is platform agnostic as it can server data to any client whether is Browser, Android, or iOS.
+Konfig's is platform agnostic as it can server data to any client whether it's Browser, Android, or iOS.

 ### Example